 In Germany, regulatory aspects can typically be handled very smoothly.
-Unlike some other jurisdictions, most investments in Germany do not call for substantial regulatory issues to be addressed.
-For example, subject only to a few exceptions and notification requirements, Germany does not generally restrict the export or import of capital.

-There are, however, a few areas which do require attention, and the following issues are those we typically address in the context of Chinese investment in Germany.
+Unlike some other jurisdictions, generally investments in Germany do not call for substantial regulatory issues.
+There are, however, a few areas which do require attention, and the following issues are those we typically address in the context of Chinese M&A transactions in Germany.